Russian Tarot Decks

 Taro Slavynik Icons is an in-progress collage-style deck designed by Aleksey Kluev and executed by Vladimir Strannikov.
 The images are based largely on icon characters from Russian art.

 The Tarot Astar is a new, Russian-published deck of erotic images.
-It has 78 cards - most of them quite explicit - with photo-collage art of naked women and muscled men.
+It has 78 cards - most of them quite explicit - with photo-collage art of tanned women and muscled men.

 The Tarot of Fortune has 78 cards, which are titled in Russian and numbered from 0 to 77.
 The imagery is sensual and arty with an 80s feel, illustrated in pastel drawings on a white background.